openharmony/docs/en/application-dev/web/web-cookie-and-data-storage-mgmt.md

 ## Cache and Storage Management

 Network resource requests are relatively time-consuming during website access.
-You can use store resources locally by means of cache and Dom Storage to fasten the access to the same website.
+You can store resources locally by means of **cache** and **Dom Storage** to fasten the access to the same website.

 ### Cache